solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 then add a simple signer check into your instruction's account validation comparing the signer to this public key.

-In Anchor, constraining an `update_program_config` instruction to only be usable by a hard-coded admin might look like this:
+In Anchor, constraining an `update_program_config` instruction handler to only be usable by a hard-coded admin might look like this:

 ```rust
 #[program]